 The Hall of Life, renovated in 2011, showcases the Earth’s 4.6 billion year old history.
 The hall inspires visitors to seek a deep appreciation of their place in the history of the planet, challenging them with a fundamental question: “What are you going to do with your moment of time?”
 Design highlights include wall-size murals showing ancient environments and a time line depicting important episodes in the history of life.
 The hall is divided into six sections, with the first describing basic scientific principles and the museum’s history, followed by areas highlighting life forms from four major eras of geologic time: Precambrian, Paleozoic, Mesozoic and Cenozoic.
 The final section showcases student- and staff-designed exhibits, featuring current museum research or recently discoveries made by students on peccary trips.

-360 Preview of the Alf Museum
+Preview the Alf Museum from your computer or mobile device.